kmelo001/mailfoxes-server/README.md

 - Regularly rotate API tokens and database passwords
 - Use HTTPS for all production traffic
 - Implement proper authentication for user access

+## Features in Development

+### AI Email Search (Beta)

+A new AI-powered email search feature has been implemented that allows users to search and analyze emails using natural language queries.
+This feature is currently in beta testing and is not yet available on the home page.

+#### Key Features:
+- Search emails from the past 7 days using natural language queries
+- Filter search by email source
+- Two analysis modes:
+  - **Search Mode**: Standard analysis providing basic insights
+  - **Deep Research Mode**: Comprehensive analysis with detailed insights

+#### Technical Implementation:
+- Frontend: Modern search interface with source selection and mode options
+- Backend: Flask API endpoint that retrieves emails and processes them with LLM
+- LLM Integration: Uses DeepSeek API for email analysis
+- Token Management: Implements token counting to handle large email volumes
+- Caching: Caches analysis results to improve performance

+#### How to Access:
+The feature is accessible at `/email-search` but is not linked from the home page during testing.

+#### Future Improvements:
+- Streaming responses for faster feedback
+- Enhanced analysis capabilities
+- Better error handling and fallbacks
+- UI refinements based on user feedback